WebAssembly/design/UseCases.md

 WebAssembly's [high-level goals](HighLevelGoals.md) define *what* WebAssembly aims to achieve, and in *which order*. *How* WebAssembly achieves its goals is documented for [Web](Web.md) and [non-Web](NonWeb.md) platforms.
-The following list of use cases is an unordered and incomplete list of what WebAssembly's designers think WebAssembly will *enable*.
+The following is an unordered and incomplete list of applications/domains/computations that would benefit from WebAssembly and are being considered as use cases during the design of WebAssembly.

 ## Inside the browser